 Event: Mexico COVID-19 Update (May 27, 2020)

 The number of confirmed and suspected cases is still increasing daily in several regions of Mexico.
-Mexico City, Tabasco, Yucatan, Baja California and Tlaxcala currently report the highest incident rates of active cases (incident rate is the number of cases per 100,000 inhabitants in the last 14 days).
-Hospital occupancy rates are also increasing, with the highest levels in Guerrero, Mexico City, Mexico State, Baja California, and Hidalgo.
+Mexico City, Tabasco, Tlaxcala, Yucatan, and Baja California currently report the highest incident rates of active cases (incident rate is the number of cases per 100,000 inhabitants in the last 14 days).
+Hospital occupancy rates are also increasing, with the highest levels in Mexico City, Mexico State, Guerrero, Baja California, and Veracruz.
 Mexican health authorities have reiterated calls for people to stay home during this time.

 International commercial flight options currently exist in Mexico, but flights to the United States have been cut by nearly 90 percent since January.
 U.S. citizens who wish to return to the United States should make commercial arrangements as soon as possible unless they are prepared to remain abroad for an indefinite period.
 The U.S. government does not anticipate arranging repatriation flights from Mexico to the United States at this time.

 The annual 2020 Memorial Day Ceremony held at Mexico City’s National Cemetery has been canceled.
 In its place, there will be a private wreath-laying ceremony on May 25 with Ambassador Landau and the embassy’s senior Department of Defense official.
 The embassy will post the Ambassador’s remarks and photos from the event on social media.